Effects

 Command: Target must spend a Willpower or they must complete the command.
 Commands that are obviously self-destructive (jump off a cliff, walk into the reactor chamber, etc), automatically fail, but very dangerous ones do not (charge that bunker, cover my retreat, etc).

 Command cannot be used to haze, humiliate, or debase.
-If this Effect is abused, it will be considered a violation of the game’s code of conduct.
+If this Effect is abused, it will be considered a violation of the game’s Code of Conduct.

 Despair: Utter and complete nihilistic collapse.
 Cannot take any actions other than sitting down and waiting for death.